In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 "Given her

-age..." apparently Martin Garcia, DVM, then-Board secretary, ex-board
+age..." apparently Martin E. Garcia, then-Board secretary, ex-board

 member, present licensee of the state, and keeper of public trust, could ignore